-LAC Group CEO Deborah Schwarz was one of the presenters in the UMSI Bicentennial Symposium, celebrating the 200th anniversary of the University’s School of Information.
+LAC Group Founder and CEO Deborah Schwarz was one of the presenters at the University of Michigan School of Information (UMSI) Bicentennial Symposium, celebrating the School’s 200th anniversary.
 Deborah attended the University of Michigan as an undergraduate, receiving a Bachelor of Arts in History.

 Held October 6, 2017, the Symposium featured leaders from the fields of information, technology, libraries and entrepreneurship presenting their views on the present and future of information.